Endogenous Attention and the Spread of False News: Model

+Users choose their attention level after seeing the story's evocativeness, knowing the current share of true stories $y_n$.\footnote{This approximates a scenario where the veracity of stories shared a few periods back has been revealed and the mix between true and false stories is not changing too quickly.} They will never share stories for which they received the signal $F'$, so they either share stories with signal $T'$ or do not share at all.
+Whether or not they share, users pay the cost $\beta a^2$ of their chosen attention level.
+If they do not share they get no additional payoff so their total payoff is $-\beta a^2$.
+If they share a $(v,e)$-story their additional payoff is

-Assumption \ref{condition on lambda} implies users will not share very interesting stories they know are false, and therefore will not share any stories for which they received the signal $F'$.\footnote{This assumption, which bounds $\lambda$ from below, is consistent with the finding in \textcite{chen2023makes} that the content factor with the strongest positive correlation with users' sharing intentions is perceived accuracy.} It remains to analyze, for each evocativeness level, when they will share stories with signal $T'$, which we do in the beginning of the next section.
-Assumption \ref{sufficient for a below 1} implies that users attention levels conditional on sharing stories with signal $T'$ are always given by solutions to first order conditions as in Lemma \ref{lemma U a V} below.
+Here we have normalized the payoff to sharing a true and mildly interesting story to $1$.
+The parameter $\mu$ captures the loss from sharing a false story, and the parameter $\lambda$ captures the additional gain from sharing a story that is very interesting.
+We assume both of these are strictly positive, so in line with the empirical evidence mentioned above, users want to share stories that are true and interesting.
+We also make the following parametric assumption: \begin{assumption} $\mu >1+\lambda$. \end{assumption} Assumption \ref{condition on lambda} implies users will not share very interesting stories they know are false, and therefore will not share any story for which they received the signal $F'$.\footnote{This assumption is consistent with \textcite{chen2023makes}, which finds that the content factor with the strongest positive correlation with sharing intentions is perceived accuracy.} Hence, for each evocativeness level $e$, users either do not share at all and pay no attention (so their expected payoff is $0$), or they share stories if and only if they receive the signal $T'$.
+In the latter case, their expected payoff to attention level $a$ is